American Standard Version: History

-The American Standard Version, which was also known as The American Revision of 1901, is rooted in the work begun in 1870 to revise the King James Bible of 1611.
-This project eventually produced the English Revised Version (ERV) in the UK.
-An invitation was extended to American religious leaders for scholars to work on the RV project.
+The American Standard Version, which was also known as The American Revision of 1901, is rooted in the British work begun in 1870 to revise the King James Bible of 1611.
+This project eventually produced the (English) Revised Version in the UK in 1885.
+An invitation was extended to American religious leaders for scholars to work on the RV (ERV) project.
 In 1871, thirty scholars were chosen by Philip Schaff.
 The denominations represented on the American committee were the Baptist, Congregationalist, Dutch Reformed, Friends, Methodist, Episcopal, Presbyterian, Protestant Episcopal, and Unitarian.
 These scholars began work in 1872.
 Three of the editors, the youngest in years, became the editors of the American Standard Revised New Testament: Drs.
 Timothy Dwight V, Joseph Henry Thayer and Matthew B. Riddle.

-The Revised Version New Testament was published in 1881, the Old Testament in 1885, and the Apocrypha in 1894, after which the British team disbanded.
+The Revised Version's New Testament was published in 1881, the Old Testament in 1885, and the Apocrypha in 1894, after which the British team disbanded.
 Unauthorized copies of the RV then appeared in the US, having the American team suggestions in the main text.
 This was possible because while the RV in the UK held a Crown copyright as a product of the University Presses of Oxford and Cambridge, this protection did not extend to the US where the text was not separately copyrighted.
 In 1898, Oxford and Cambridge Universities published their editions of the RV with some American suggestions included.
-However, these suggestions were reduced in number from those in the appendixes.
+However, these suggestions were reduced in number from those in the appendices.
 Some of the Americanized editions by Oxford and Cambridge Universities had the title of "American Revised Version" on the cover of their spines.
 Some of Thomas Nelson's editions of the American Standard Version Holy Bible included the Apocrypha of the Revised Version.
 The Revised Version of 1885 and the American Standard Version of 1901 are among the Bible versions authorized to be used in services of the Episcopal Church and the Church of England.
-The American Standard Version entered the public domain on January 1, 1957 upon expiration of its copyright.
+The American Standard Version entered the public domain on January 1, 1957, upon the expiry of its copyright.